 |The duct/segment ends at the point of the Duct connection editor.
 A fitting may be added.

 The duct connections can be edited in the editor field.
 The following actions are available:

-If you select “Split element”, the trench or duct and all higher-layer elements are separated at the point of the duct-connection editor.
+If you select “Split element”, the segment or duct and all higher-layer elements are separated at the point of the Duct connection editor.
 The connecting lines disappear and the ports become free .
-If “Split subordinate elements” is selected in the context menu, all ducts that are assigned to the trench or duct are additionally separated.
+If “Split all child element” is selected in the context menu, all ducts that are assigned to the segment or duct are additionally separated.

 Adding a fitting